ifelere/android-asset-copier/README.md

 New
 ---------------
 I have now exposed a command-line interface.
-Let say you have a pack at '/<path>/ic_rating_good.zip' and you want to copy it to your project a '<project path>/res', type on a command-line interface:
+Let say you have a pack at `'/<path>/ic_rating_good.zip'` and you want to copy it to your project at `'/<project path>/res'`, type on a command-line interface:
 `java -jar <jarfile> '/<path>/ic_rating_good.zip' '<project path>/res' -console`.
 That does it.
 You can pass `-Q' to turn off 'Type enter key to exit'.

 Future Features